Parking is available throughout the UW-Milwaukee Campus to everyone, including students, faculty, staff, and visitors.

 Anyone experiencing a parking issue in one of our lots can call (414) 229-4000 for assistance.
 If inside a garage, please press the help button on any entrance, exit, or pay station for assistance.
 If the issue is not urgent, we may be reached at firstname.lastname@example.org.

-UWM has parking lots and garages located throughout Kenwood campus.
+UWM has parking lots and garages located throughout the main Kenwood campus in Milwaukee.
 Our interactive map shows where they are on campus and includes information about public parking.
 Campus signage is displayed throughout parking lots and garages to display who may park in which spot.
-Unmarked spots are generally public parking spaces unless otherwise noted.
+Not every space has a sign; please check adjacent spaces for signage.
 Please consult the Transportation Services Map for more details.

 There is no free parking on campus.
 Parking is enforced 24/7 throughout campus, year-round.
 Please review parking rules and regulations if you have questions or concerns.